 npm run production

-With everything configured, you're ready to deploy your application using Laravel Vapor.
-In your terminal, run the following command:
+With everything configured, you're ready to deploy your application.
+In your terminal, run the following command in the root of the project directory:

 vapor deploy production

-This command will package your application, create AWS Lambda functions, set up the required infrastructure, and deploy your application to the specified environment.
+This command will package your application, create the necessary Lambda functions, set up the required cloud infrastructure, and deploy your application to the specified environment.

 Observe the deployment process